1ethanhansen/orquestra-workflow-sdk/docs/tutorials/remote.rst

 ================
 Remote Workflows
 ================
-To access more compute power - you can submit your workflow to a remote runtime.
+You can submit your workflow to a remote runtime to access more compute power.

 Prerequisites
 =============

 #.
 You've :doc:`installed Orquestra Workflow SDK<installing-macos-linux>`.
 #.
-You have access to remote QE cluster
+You have access to a remote Orquestra cluster

 .. _cli_remote_login: